MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 ## How subscription order management works

 A subscription order can be created in an e-commerce application, or through a customer service representative in Intelligent Order Management.
-Both methods create a subscription order under **Orders**.
-A subscription order redefines a product that the customer has opted to be fulfilled as a subscription.
+Both methods create a subscription order under **Orders** in Intelligent Order Management.

 The following table lists subscription order fields.